 1838 Anti-Slavery Hard Times TokenBy Elton Smith

-Hard Times tokens were minted in 1837 and 1838 when America was in a recession.
+Hard Times tokens were minted in 1837 and 1838 when America was in a depression brought on by the unwise policies of the Andrew Jackson administration.
 People were hoarding coins and small change became hard to find.
 As a response, merchants began buying tokens from private mints at less than face value so they could make change in business transactions.
-In 1838 both the "Am I Not a Man & a Brother" and "Am I Not a Woman & a Sister" tokens were produced in response to the antislavery sentiments in the Northeast United States.
-The two coins are very similar.
-Of these two tokens, the "Am I Not a Woman & a Sister" token is by far the more common.
-The obverse design on these tokens was based on similar British tokens issued in the 1790's.
+Gibbs Gardner & Co. of Belleville, NJ produced both an "Am I Not a Man & a Brother" and "Am I Not a Woman & a Sister" token in response to the antislavery sentiments in the northern United States.
+Of the two tokens they made, the "Am I Not a Woman & a Sister" token was the only one released into general circulation.
+The obverse design was based on similar British tokens issued in the 1790's.

-Try viewing the page on your smart phone.
+Try viewing the page on a smart phone.